vergilet/repost/README.md

 ## What problem does it solve?

 When you need to send some parameters to an endpoint which should redirect you after execution.
-There wouldn't be a problem if an endpoint receives [GET], because you can just use `redirect_to post_url(id: @model.id, token: model.token...)`.
+There wouldn't be a problem if an endpoint receives [GET], because you can just use `redirect_to entity_url(id: @model.id, token: model.token...)`.

 But when an endpoint receives [POST], you have to generate html form and submit it.
 So `repost` gem helps to avoid creation of additional view with html form, just use `redirect_post` method instead.
 I faced with this problem when was dealing with bank transactions.
 You can see the approximate scheme: